razpeitia/advent_of_code_2024/README.md

 ### Day 6

 First part, just check the rules as stated.
 Secord part, slow brute force solution, just put a obstanble in each possible place and check if it creates a loop.

+### Day 7

+First part, brute force it.
+Secord part, also brute force it.